-Making mango juice at home is no rocket science.
+Making Mango Juice at home is no rocket science.
 Yet I thought of making this post just to share my tips.
 For years I had made this juice in a blender by adding chopped mangoes, chilled water, ice cubes and sugar.
-5 years ago when we started juicing vegetable and fruits regularly at home then I began to experiment a lot even with mangoes.
+7 years ago when we started juicing vegetable and fruits regularly at home I began to experiment a lot even with mangoes.

-Finally found that they can be great for cleansing the body.
-I felt regular consumption of mango juice can do wonders to your body especially for the digestion.
+So Mango Juice has all of the fruit fiber intact & is in fact healthy!
+This is great for cleansing the body & regular consumption of mango juice can do wonders to your body especially for the digestion.

 Mango is a pulpy fruit which requires more liquids when blended to juice.
 Plain water adds no nutrition or flavor to the juice.
 Without any liquid it turns to a smoothie texture.
 So here are some options for the liquid.